Spanish king distances himself from scandal-hit father - France 24

 King Felipe VI of Spain moved Sunday to distance himself from his scandal-hit father, stripping him of his palace allowance and renouncing what he was due to inherit from him.

+A later report in Britain's Daily Telegraph said that 52-year-old King Felipe was also a beneficiary of the fund, which it said had been set up when Juan Carlos was still on the throne.

-In the palace statement, the reigning king said that in April he had made it clear to a notary that he would accept no money from the foundation in question.
+In the palace statement released Sunday, the reigning king said that in April he had made it clear to a notary that he would accept no money from the foundation in question.

+The reaction from leftwing parties Sunday evening suggested that for them, at least, it was not enough.

+On Twitter, economist Carlos Sanchez Mato of the United Left party, called on the king to renounce everything he stood to inherit from his father -- including his role as head of state.

-On Tuesday, the Spanish parliament decided against launching an investigation into suspected money laundering by the former king Juan Carlos.
+On Tuesday, the Spanish parliament decided against launching an investigation into suspected money laundering by the former king.

-Spain's hard-left Podemos party had called for it after reports earlier this month that in 2008 Juan Carlos received $100 million from Saudi king Abdallah via the Swiss account of an entity listed in Panama.
+Spain's hard-left Podemos party had called for it after reports earlier this month that in 2008 Juan Carlos received $100 million from Saudi Arabia's King Abdullah via the Swiss account of an entity listed in Panama.

-The Swiss daily Tribune de Geneve added that in 2012, $65 million of that sum was given by the king to his former mistress, Corinna zu Sayn-Wittgenstein.

-Then a report in Britain's Daily Telegraph said that 52-year-old King Felipe was also a beneficiary of the fund, which it said had been set up when Juan Carlos was still on the throne.
+Podemos, which is part of the ruling coalition with Pedro Sanchez's Socialist Party, is avowedly republican.

 Juan Carlos, now 82, came to the throne after the death of the military dictator Francisco Franco in 1975 and is widely respected for having favoured a transition to democracy.